 The earliest favorite gems

-With the lapis lazuli, this orange beautiful gemstone was really popular from about 5000 BC until now.
+Like lapis lazuli, this orange beautiful gemstone was really popular from about 5000 BC until now.
 Both gemstones were worn as a talisman and used for jewelry and seals.
 As lapis lazuli is associated with heaven, this gemstone became popular with priests.
 The carnelian is associated with kings and nobility, due to its blood-like color and this gemstone symbolized health and luck.
 Something kings could use during fights.

 Already about 5000 years BC people used this gemstone as a seal.
 The gemstone could be carved rather easily, due to its softness.
 Since most people, even kings, could not read and write, they used their seals to acknowledge truths, deals, and orders.

 In ancient Egypt, the carnelian was an important and popular gemstone.
-It was used as a burial amulet because people believed that this amulet gives a safe passage to the afterlife.
+It was used as a burial amulet because people believed that this amulet gave a safe passage to the afterlife.
 In modern Egypt, the orange gemstone is used to help against the fear of death.

 Those ancient Egyptians called this gemstone ‘the setting sun’ and they associate it with fire and solar energy.
 Another association is with the menstrual blood of the goddess Isis in ancient times, but nowadays that altered a bit to the symbol of creation and fertility.